visual-computing-UNAL/vc/docs/md/docs/team/jestupinanb.md

 # Jaime Eduardo Estupiñan

 ## Bio
-I was born in Bogota and I started a study systems engineer at Universidad Nacional De Colombia in 2017.
+I was born in Bogota and I started a study systems engineering at Universidad Nacional De Colombia in 2017.

 ## Interests